Barkley 2: Development

-Tales of Game's Studios, the developers of Barkley 2, launched a Kickstarter campaign on November 28, 2012, to help crowdfund the costs of producing the game.
+Barkley 2 was a sequel to Tales of Game's Studios' 2008 freeware title Barkley, Shut Up and Jam: Gaiden, which itself was created as a fan game sequel to the 1994 basketball game Barkley Shut Up and Jam! and the film Space Jam.
+The game included players from the National Basketball Association (NBA), including Charles Barkley and LeBron James, and made many parodic references to popular culture.
+The game was styled after 16-bit era Japanese titles like the early games in the Final Fantasy series; however while the original Barkley game was turn-based, the sequel was intended to be an action RPG.
+Barkley 2 was developed using Game Maker, the same creation kit that was used to create the first Barkley game (along with RPG Maker 2003).
+Unlike the first game, Barkley 2 was intended to be a commercial release and was to avoid the usage of copyrighted material as a result.
+Tales of Game's Studios launched a Kickstarter campaign on November 28, 2012, to help crowdfund the costs of producing the game.
 The initial funding goal for the campaign was set at $35,000.
 The Kickstarter campaign officially ended with a total of $120,335.

-The game is a sequel to the studio's 2008 freeware title Barkley, Shut Up and Jam: Gaiden, which itself was created as a fan game sequel to the 1994 basketball game Barkley Shut Up and Jam! and the film Space Jam.
-The first game included players from the National Basketball Association (NBA), including Charles Barkley and LeBron James, and made many parodic references to popular culture.
-The game was styled after 16-bit era Japanese titles like the early games in the Final Fantasy series; however while the original Barkley game was turn-based, the sequel was intended to be an action RPG.
-Barkley 2 was developed using Game Maker, the same creation kit that was used to create the first Barkley game (along with RPG Maker 2003).

-The developers announced on the Kickstarter campaign page that they anticipated a release in late 2013 or early 2014, but in late 2016 a Tales of Game's staff member confirmed in an update to the campaign that their Kickstarter funds had been depleted, suggesting the game had fallen into development hell.
-In June 2019, a Kickstarter update confirmed that the majority of developers have left the project and that development is moving slowly, with only two people left on the project working on it part-time, neither of them members of the original team that made the first game.
+Tales of Game's Studios announced on the Kickstarter campaign page that they anticipated a release in late 2013 or early 2014, but in late 2016, a Tales of Game's staff member confirmed in an update to the campaign that their Kickstarter funds had been depleted, suggesting the game had fallen into development hell.
+In June 2019, a Kickstarter update confirmed that the majority of developers had left the project and that development was moving slowly, with only two people left on the project working on it part-time, neither of them members of the original team that made the first game.
+A demo was released in August of that year.

 On June 11, 2021, the game was officially cancelled, and the source code repository (with assets included) was released to the public under a CC BY-NC 4.0 license.